What Makes Huntington Electrical Work Different

 Review 1: "I'm a skeptical customer.
 I got four quotes, read every Google review twice, and called two of their references.
 Long Island Electric Co. was not the cheapest.
 They were the ones who answered the phone, showed up when they said they would, and didn't move the price after we signed.
 I'd hire them again tomorrow." — Paul M., Huntington · 400A service · 2024

-Review 2: "Our 1920s colonial needed real rewire and every other contractor talked us into generator.
-Frank was the only one who said yes to real rewire, explained the maintenance honestly, and handled the historic review submission.
+Review 2: "Our 1920s colonial needed full home rewire and every other contractor talked us into generator.
+Frank was the only one who said yes to full home rewire, explained the maintenance honestly, and handled the historic review submission.
 Three years later and the rewire has silvered beautifully.
 It looks like the house it was meant to be." — David and Amy L., Huntington village · Real Western Red rewire · 2022

 Review 3: "The waterfront electrical job at our Lloyd Harbor house was complicated by a difficult staging area and a tight HARB timeline.
 Frank's team delivered on every commitment and finished on budget.
 The rewire has held up beautifully through two winters.
 We would recommend them to anyone." — Sarah T., Lloyd Harbor · Generac · 2023